kiegroup/kie-docker-ci-images/README.md

 * `docker.daemon.rest.url` - The URL for the Docker daemon REST API.
 Defaults to `http://localhost:2375`.
 * `docker.registry` - The URL for the docker registry, if push is enabled on build (currently disabled).
 Defaults to `localhost:5000`.
 * `docker.kie.repository` - The repository name for the generated images.
-Defaults to `jboss-kie`.
+Defaults to `kiegroup`.
 * `kie.artifacts.deploy.path` - The target local path on filesystem where artifacts used in the build process will be deployed.
 Defaults to `/tmp/kie-artifacts`.

 Usage